appbaseio/reactivesearch/content/docs/data/import.md

 1. **JSON / JSONL** - You can bring in any JSON or newline limited JSON files (or hosted URLs) to be imported using the Importer view of the dashboard.
 2. **CSV** - You can also bring in a CSV file (or hosted URL) to be imported.
-3. **ElasticSearch** - You can import an index from an ElasticSearch cluster hosted anywhere into your appbase.io app or cluster.
+3. **Elasticsearch** - You can import an index from an Elasticsearch cluster hosted anywhere into your appbase.io app or cluster.
    ![](https://i.imgur.com/id7clAb.png)
 4. **SQL** - You can import a SQL database from Postgres, MySQL or Microsoft SQL Server into your appbase.io app or cluster.
    ![](https://i.imgur.com/itWUcXM.png)